NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Catalan's Constant, and How I got Here

+**Date:** March 9, 2018

+**Speaker:** Charlie Katerba (Montana State University)

+**Abstract:** This is actually a 2-part talk.

+Part I: Catalan's Constant is a funny number that pops up all over the place in mathematics and the sciences: in number theory, in computational mathematics, in topology,...
+The list goes on and on.
+Charlie will explain what it is, how it is computed, and why it is interesting.

+Part II: How I got here is a short tale of how one person traveled from high school, to studying abroad, to college and a math degree, to graduate school and a Ph.D., and beyond.
+Several pictures might be shown, and several stories (most not inappropriate) might be told.

 ### A Tree of Primitive Pythagorean Quadruples ###

 **Date:** March 2, 2018